Belp: History

 By the 18th century, wealthy Bernese families began moving to Belp to escape the noise and crowding in the city.
 In 1735 Victor Fischer built Oberried Estate above the growing town.
 This estate was followed in 1740 by the Schlössli or Neues Schloss on Rubigenstrasse which was built for the historian Alexander Ludwig von Wattenwyl.
 Lindenegg Mansion was built in 1800.

 The Wooden Castle was demolished in 1783.
 In 1721 the von Wattenwyl family acquired the Herrschaft, which they ruled until the 1798 French invasion and creation of the Helvetic Republic abolished the old aristocratic order.
 In 1810 the Canton of Bern bought the castle from Karl von Wattenwyl and used it as the center of the newly created Seftigen District.

 The village church of St. Peter and Paul was first mentioned in 1228.
 It was probably established by the Freiherr of Belp.
-In 1334, Interlaken Abbey received the patronage rights over the church.
+In 1334, Interlaken Monastery received the patronage rights over the church.
 In 1528, Bern adopted the new faith of the Protestant Reformation and Belp converted.
-After Bern forcefully secularized Interlaken Abbey, the patronage rights passed to Bern.
+After Bern forcefully secularized Interlaken Monastery, the patronage rights passed to Bern.

 The Aare river correction of 1829-31 and the Gürbe river correction of 1855-60 helped open up new farmland and prevented devastating floods in the municipality.
 The river ferries were replaced with the Hunzigen or August Bridge in 1836.
 It was replaced with the larger Schützenfahr Bridge in 1883 and today is a covered pedestrian bridge.
 The Industrial Revolution reached Belp in 1844 when a cloth factory settled in the village.
 The factory operated until 1974.
 In 1928-29 the Belpmoos airport opened outside the town.
 It eventually grew into the Bern-Belp Regional Airport.
 Today, almost two-thirds of the population commutes to jobs outside the municipality and about two-thirds of the jobs in Belp are in the services sector.